michaelshiloh/webRTC/README.md

 This web page also presents buttons for navigating the robot.
 When the operator clicks on a button, this is sent to  TBA

+**Arduino code**
+Arduino code is [here](https://github.com/michaelshiloh/telepresence/tree/master/src/arduinoSketches/simpleMotorControlWebPage) although these projects should be cleaned up and merged.

 **How to use**